airbytehq/airbyte/docs/integrations/sources/alloydb.md

 ## Prerequisites

 - For Airbyte Open Source users, [upgrade](https://docs.airbyte.com/operator-guides/upgrading-airbyte/) your Airbyte platform to version `v0.40.0-alpha` or newer
-- Allowlist one of our IP addresses to enable access to Airbyte. (listed below)
+- Allowlist one of our IP addresses to enable access to Airbyte:
   - 34.106.109.131
   - 34.106.196.165
   - 34.106.60.246